 We use third-party providers to store and process our data.

 We store most of the personal information we collect and generate electronically on Microsoft Azure cloud servers located in Australia, Digital Ocean servers in Singapore and Amazon Web Services servers.
 We also use Microsoft Office 365 for our email and other office productivity applications.
-While your information may be stored overseas, we only use providers that have comparable privacy safeguards to New Zealand.
+All online platforms that store information for us meet privacy safeguards that align with Aotearoa New Zealand’s standards.

-We retain personal information in compliance with the requirements of the Public Records Act 2005.
+We also ensure all personal information retained is in compliance with the requirements of the Public Records Act 2005.

 We take all reasonable steps to ensure any personal information we collect is protected against loss, unauthorised access and disclosure or any other misuse, including meeting the requirements prescribed by the New Zealand Government for the secure handling, storage and disposal of any protectively marked or security classified information.